Medical & Radiation Oncology

 How did you become interested in oncology?

 I was working in general practice and was treating many patients with cancer.
 I decided that I wanted to get residency-trained so that I could help these patients.
 I love building close relationships with clients.
 Sometimes the relationships with cancer patients can be brief but the emotions and feelings during that time can be very intense.
-I love being able to reach clients and help find the best options for their pets that prolongs survival as much as possible while also ensuring an optimal quality of life.
+I love being able to reach clients and help find the best options for their pets that prolong survival as much as possible while also ensuring an optimal quality of life.

 What is your philosophy of patient care?

 As veterinarians, it is our job to be an advocate for the patients.
 Patient care is based on a relationship between the client, the patient and the referring veterinarian.
-The care in oncology often involves identifying a treatment route that is effective for the pet; that minimizes undue potential for side effects; and works for the client from a convenience, economic and emotional standpoint.
+The care in oncology often involves identifying a treatment route that is effective for the pet; that minimizes the undue potential for side effects; and works for the client from a convenience, economic and emotional standpoint.

 What are some of the biggest challenges in your area of expertise?